StackStorm-Exchange/stackstorm-libcloud/README.md

 * Stop a container - ``stop_container``
 * Restart a container - ``restart_container``

-## Passing Libcloud driver specific parameters to the action
+## Passing driver specific arguments to the action

 Version ``v0.6.0`` of this pack added support for new ``extra_kwargs`` parameter to all the pack actions.